 These forward-looking statements are subject to a number of risks, uncertainties, and assumptions, including those described in "Risk Factors".
 In some cases, you can identify these statements by terms such as "anticipate," "believe," "could," "estimate," "expects," "intend," "may," "plan," "potential," "predict," "project," "should," "will," "would" or the negative of those terms, and similar expressions that convey uncertainty of future events or outcomes.
 These forward-looking statements reflect our beliefs and views with respect to future events and are based on estimates and assumptions as of the date of this Quarterly Report on Form 10-Q and are subject to risks and uncertainties.
 We discuss many of these risks in greater detail in the section entitled "Risk Factors" included in Part II, Item 1A and elsewhere in this report.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 We qualify all of the forward-looking statements in this Quarterly Report on Form 10-Q by these cautionary statements.
-Except as required by law, we assume no obligation to update these forward-looking statements, whether as a result of new information, future events or otherwise.
+Except as required by law, we assume no obligation to update these forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in any forward-looking statements, whether as a result of new information. future events or otherwise.